I Want To...

 Neuropsychological Wellness Assessment

 A 1 or 3 hour session designed to evaluate memory and other cognitive functions as they affect occupational and personal functioning; to evaluate emotion regulation and stress management; to evaluate and encourage health-affirming behaviors and to make recommendations for treatment or management, if needed.
 These are conducted by a neuropsychologist who will make recommendations in a personal letter mailed to you within a week of the assessment.
+This assessment is provided at an extra cost of $1,136-$4,545, depending on the length of the assessment, as is not covered by company contracts.

 Nutrition Lifestyle Assessment